ssbc/docs/secure-private-channels:-the-good,-the-bad,-and-the-ugly.md

 Later they will make up new secret identities and discard Andy and Betty.
 Alice and Bob always create new temporary identities whenever they talk to _anybody_.

+### Conclusion.

+curvecp is good but has a few minor problems.

+* A replay attacker may confirm that a server is actually bob (since the first message is boxed, if a server does respond to that packet, then that indicates it managed to decrypt the first packet... a server *could* respond with a correctly sized nonsence packet, but a protocol design that avoids this would be better.
+* If Bob's keys are compromised, an attacker can connect to Bob and pretend to be _anyone_ (who's public key you know!).
+This could again be solved by signature authentication at the application layer, but any cryptomodule should be designed to _avoid all surprising edgecases_.
+Expecting users to make up for design flaws via interactions between layers in their cryptosystem is inviting disaster!

+A protocol that took the best ideas from curvecp but also solved these two problems would be very robust.

 ### Questions

 * why does Alice include Andy's pub key is every message?